Ned Nwoko: Politics

-Nwoko returned to Nigeria in December 1998 and made a remarkable entry into Nigeria's political scene when he was elected member of the House of Representatives between 1999 and 2003.
+Nwoko returned to Nigeria in December 1998 and made an entry into Nigeria's political scene when he was elected member of the House of Representatives between 1999 and 2003.
 He represented Aniocha / Oshimili federal constituency, making an impressive showing in the legislative house.

-Ned Nwoko was instrumental to the initiation of the London and Paris Club Loans refund into Nigeria.
+Nwoko was instrumental to the initiation of the London and Paris Club Loans refund into Nigeria.
 He authored the reports that led to Nigeria government's discontinuation of monthly deductions from states’ allocations and commencement of refunds to States.
 Through his Law firm, Ned Nwoko Solicitors and his Company Linas International he investigated the multinational creditors and discovered discrepancies in loan repayments, and this resulted in the refund of the first tranches of loan beginning from the Obasanjo administration.
 He also charged the Federal government to court on behalf of 774 Local governments for the refund of illegal deductions and obtained judgment of $3.2billion for the local governments.
-The Federal government of Nigeria has refunded all the monies in line with the court judgment of 2013.].
+The Federal government of Nigeria has refunded all the monies in line with the court judgment of 2013.
 Nigeria under the Buhari Administration was able to overcome her economic recession culminating in the payment of backlog of salaries of public service workers and development of infrastructure.
 A total of $20 billion has been refunded to States and Local Government because of his work.
 Nwoko also served on the Vision 2010 Committee and is a member of the capital market.
 He served as Chairman of the External Committee of Vision 2010.
 Nwoko is also the Chairman of Project Tourism Africa.

+In 2023, Nwoko was elected as the senator representing Delta North senatorial district in the Nigerian Senate.
+His election was upheld by the Court of Appeal in Asaba.

+On January 30, 2025, Nwoko announced his resignation from the PDP with plans to join Nigeria’s ruling All Progressive Congress (APC).

 Malaria eradication advocacy

-Ned Nwoko is a strong advocate of Malaria eradication in Africa.
+Nwoko is a strong advocate of Malaria eradication in Africa.
 He is the initiator of the Ned Nwoko Malaria Eradication Project.
 He flagged off the Ned Nwoko Malaria Eradication campaign via a symbolic expedition to the Antarctica in January 2020.
 The Foundation is supporting the existing efforts of vaccine development by funding a research for the anti-malaria vaccine through a partnership with leading universities in Africa and other research establishments.